dpploy/cortix/_sources/index.rst.txt

 =========================================

-Cortix: Modeling and simulation made easy
+Cortix: modeling and simulation made easy
 =========================================

 What is Cortix?